 Because of the current Covid 19 situation, I am offering all of my counselling sessions online or on the telephone at present.
 This means I can offer counselling to you wherever you happen to live.

 I am a fully qualified integrative counsellor based in Kingston upon Thames with extensive experience of working with a diverse client group.

 I offer a warm, supportive and non-judgemental approach.
 I believe that the relationship between the counsellor and client is key to the success of the counselling.
 I respect that everyone I see is an individual with a different starting point and needs, and will draw on different theories and techniques to meet these requirements.
 I offer all of my clients a safe environment to explore their concerns, with confidentiality underpinning all of our communications.

-As well as seeing clients in my private practice, I also ran a counselling service at Staywell (formerly Age Concern Kingston), delivering counselling to adults of all ages (and their carers) dealing with the impact of illness, bereavement, isolation and related issues for some years.
+As well as seeing clients in my private practice, for many years I ran a counselling service at Staywell (formerly Age Concern Kingston), delivering counselling to adults of all ages (and their carers) dealing with the impact of illness, bereavement, isolation and related issues for some years.
 I have had experience working for a number of charities including The Mulberry Centre, where I worked with patients with cancer, their families and the bereaved.
 I have recently been working with a mental health charity in Surrey, offering counselling to clients with a range of mental health diagnoses and issues, including social isolation.